 Aquamation does basically as its name suggests, and disposes of a body by water instead of fire.
 It is deemed a more natural, ethical, and environmentally-friendly alternative to cremation or burial.
 It is also referred to as water cremation, hydro cremation, or bio cremation.

 Why is aquamation or resomation considered ‘green’?

-Whereas cremation creates omissions and uses significant energy in the process; aquamation uses a natural process called alkaline hydrolysis.
+Whereas cremation creates emissions and uses significant energy in the process; aquamation uses a natural process called alkaline hydrolysis.
 In fact, Aquamation uses just 10% of the energy used during a cremation process and there are NO air emissions.
 No organic matter can be discharged from cremation chimneys, and no methane gas or toxic chemicals can leak from a burial casket and can seep into the water table.